FAQs

 There are two ways to generate a dxflow key:

-Method 1: Using dxflow engine
+Method 1: Using dxflow CLI

-, this command creates a new RSA key pair for authenticating with the dxflow engine.
+To generate a dxflow key using the built-in CLI command, this creates a new RSA key pair for authenticating with the dxflow engine.

 Command

-dxflow engine key generate [NAME]
+dxflow key generate [NAME]

 Parameters